 - MUST have parental note dated and signed, including name, Year and roll class. - It is the student's responsibility to get a PINK coloured uniform pass.
-On arrival at school, the Deputy Principal of each year group before the start of the school day issues the pass.
-If the Deputy Principal is not available the Roll Teacher will issue a Pink pass. - Students show PINK pass to roll teacher.
+During roll call, the Roll Teacher will issue a Pink pass. - Students show PINK pass to teacher.
 Student's names will be entered into Sentral without a note. - Students to produce pass whenever questioned or approached by teacher.